hwassermann18/ar-mural-website/README.md

 We deploy our website with Cloudflare pages.
 If future groups want to continue adding documentation I recommend either forking this repo and deploying it on Cloudflare pages as well, since requirements.txt file is already configured to work with the system.

+Here is a good video to get started on hosting an MKDocs website on Cloudflare: https://www.youtube.com/watch?v=7-HhLascLuM&t=890s